avstudnitz/AvS_DisableModules/readme.md

 AvS_DisableModules
 ```

-No other modules have any dependencies declared to any of those modules, so they can be removed savely (in theory).
+No other modules have any dependencies declared to any of those modules, so they can be removed safely (in theory).
 To remove them, add `bin/magento module:disable ` in front of the module name you want to remove, i.e.:

 ```